 “Lady!
 I’m here!
 Grab on!”
 Six seconds passed, and all she managed to see was the charging lump of coins that marked the position of the swimming dragon.
 It was headed right for her now, but she hadn’t touched the coins at all, so that had to mean Lady led it.
 She looked down in time to see Lady snatch the end of the tongue and wrap her arms and legs tightly around it.
 “Climb!
 Fly!”

-“Both damn it!” lady would only have a harder time climbing if she had to scramble over another body, so Chaxium immediately started back up.
+“Both damn it!”
+Lady would only have a harder time climbing if she had to scramble over another body, so Chaxium immediately started back up.
 It was more climbing that flying on her part, for her cramped wings would only vibrate sporadically.
 The door got closer with every moment, but so too did the crashing dragon.
 Kshheww!
-A jumping pounce.
+A springing pounce.
 It had to be; they were mindless predators.
 Nothing had ever given a dragon pause, which was how so many villages burned to the ground before anyone even realized they had an infestation.

 Chaxium grabbed the bottom of the frame.
 A strong hand grabbed hers and pulled: Twarly.
 He must’ve flown over as soon as they surfaced and slipped in the open mouth.
 She saw the look in his experienced wrinkled eyes.
 It was horror.
 Even in his storied career he had avoided seeing it directly until that moment.
 He looked like he wanted to set fire to every last ferrier and flee, never so much as looking back.